agduchesne/occupancy_syrphidae/README.md

 *SensitivityModels.R* -- This script is used to run the occupancy model under different grid cell and time period sizes, to assess the sensitivity of my conclusions to the chosen spatial/temporal scale.

 *SensitivityAnalysis* -- This folder contains the model outputs for the model variants run in SensitivityModels.R.

+**NOTE: Due to file size constraints, the raw model outputs ("model.out.RData") could not be uploaded.**